 - To add a new path, click the add (♣) button; to edit an existing path, select it and click the edit (//) button.
 The Add Path Map or Edit Path Map dialog box appears. - 2 Access control database: Specify an access control database to associate with the path map.
-Once an access control database is specified, all access will be validated against it.
+Once an access control database is specified, all access to the path map will be validated against it.
 You will not be able to create project databases for the path map without a valid user ID.
-If you specify a non existent access control database, no one will be able to access the path map. - Case-sensitive user ID: Specify whether the access control database expects case-sensitive user IDs.
+If you specify a non existent access control database, no one will be able to access the path map.

+- This access control database controls only the access to the path map.
+It does not replace or override any existing access control databases in the project databases, nor does it pass privilege or user group information to the clients. - Your account name and password must match both the path map access control database and the access control database in effect for the project database, if any. - Case-sensitive user ID: Specify whether the access control database expects case-sensitive user IDs.
 By default, this option is enabled. - 4 LDAP authentication: Specify whether LDAP authentication is enabled for the path map.
 By default, it is not.
 The Version Manager File Server will look for configuration information in the following file: